dszakallas/profile/src/_posts/2025-09-21-switching-to-fido2.md

 }
 ```

-After applying this configuration, disable the default system agent for your user and restart your session:
+After applying this configuration, disable the default system agent for your user:

 ```bash
 launchctl disable gui/$UID/com.openssh.ssh-agent
 ```

-Now, log out and log back in.
-Your system will be running a custom `ssh-agent` with FIDO2 support.
+> ℹ️ There's no prompt message displayed for touch-only user presence verification when using the agent.

 ### Bonus: Signing Git Commits